Galeria-Kaufhof/ha-jobs/README.md

 * Define the `LockType` (with name)
 * Define the `JobType` (with name and `LockType`)
 * Implement your concrete job, which must extend `Job`.
-* If you're using an Akka Actor for your Job, you can use the `ActorJob` as `Job` implementation and configure it with the `Props` creating your Actor (see also the example below).
+* If you're using an Akka Actor for your Job, you can just use the `ActorJob` as `Job` implementation and configure it with the `Props` creating your Actor (see also the example below).

-For the complete thing you also need
+To complete the setup you also need

-* the `JobSupervisor` job, detect dead jobs and retrigger them on alive instance
+* the `JobSupervisor` job, which detects dead jobs and retriggers them on an alive instance
 * the `JobManager`, which schedules Jobs according to their cron patterns

 You also need to setup/configure 2 or 3 things more, which should be self-explanatory.